Which High Intensity With Kayla Program Is Right For You?

 Upper Body, Lower Body and Full Body (30 minutes)

 These workouts consist of two supersets and two trisets, each targeting different muscle groups to build your strength.

 Each superset has two exercises, which you complete for the allocated amount of reps, followed by a 30-second rest break.
-You complete three laps of each superset with a 1-minute transition between each superset.
+You complete three laps of each superset with a one-minute transition between each superset.
 After completing the second superset, you take another minute of rest before moving on to the first triset.

 Each triset has three exercises, which you do for 40 seconds each.
-The first two exercises are each followed by a short five-second transition to give you time to move to the next exercise, followed by a 20-second rest break after the third exercise before repeating the same process for another two rounds (7 minutes total).
-After completing the first triset, take a 1-minute rest break before moving on to the second triset.
+The first two exercises are each followed by a short five-second transition to give you time to move to the next exercise, followed by a 20-second rest break after the third exercise before repeating the same process for another two rounds (seven minutes total).
+After completing the first triset, take a minute rest break before moving on to the second triset.

 Full Body Cardio

-These are optional workouts, and consist of three trisets, each with high-intensity exercises you can do at home to build your fitness.
+These are optional workouts and consist of three trisets, each with high-intensity exercises you can do at home to build your fitness.

-These trisets follow the same format as the trisets in the scheduled resistance sessions — three exercises you do for 40 seconds each, separated by short rest breaks and a 1-minute transition between each triset — but instead of a 10-second rest break after the third exercise, you take a 30-second rest break, then move on to the next lap.
+These trisets follow the same format as the trisets in the scheduled resistance sessions — three exercises you do for 40 seconds each, separated by short rest breaks and a one-minute transition between each triset — but instead of a 10-second rest break after the third exercise, you take a 30-second rest break, then move on to the next lap.

 What is the difference between High Intensity Strength with Kayla and my other programs?